-Names and addresses of junior/senior students will be made available to the armed services.
+Names, addresses, and telephone numbers of junior/senior students will be made available to the armed services.
 If students wish their names removed from this list, they must make a written request to the counselor's office.

 SCHEDULE CHANGES

 Schedule changes may be requested during the first five days of classes.
 Requests will be approved only when based on valid academic reasons.